basecamp/handbook/code-of-conduct.md

 # 37signals Code of Conduct

-37signals pledges to be a company with a calm and friendly work environment.
-What follows applies to all active 37signals employees and contractors.

 We expect all active 37signals employees and contractors to:

 * Assume good intentions.
 Approach work relationships defaulting to trust and positivity.